History of LSD: Psychiatric use

-In the United Kingdom the use of LSD was pioneered by Dr. Ronald A. Sandison in 1952, at Powick Hospital, Worcestershire.
+In the United Kingdom the use of LSD was pioneered by Ronald A. Sandison in 1952, at Powick Hospital, Worcestershire.
 A special LSD unit was set up in 1958.
-After Sandison left the hospital in 1964, medical superintendent Arthur Spencer took over and continued the clinical use of the drug until it was withdrawn in 1965.
+After Sandison left the hospital in 1964, medical superintendent Arthur Spencer took over and continued the clinical use of the drug until it was withdrawn from production by Sandoz in 1965.
 In all, 683 patients were treated with LSD in 13,785 separate sessions at Powick, but Spencer was the last member of the medical staff to use it.

 From the late 1940s through the mid-1970s, extensive research and testing was conducted on LSD.
 During a 15-year period beginning in 1950, research on LSD and other hallucinogens generated over 1,000 scientific papers, several dozen books, and six international conferences.
 Overall, LSD was prescribed as treatment to over 40,000 patients.
 Film star Cary Grant was one of many men during the 1950s and 1960s who were given LSD in concert with psychotherapy.
 Many psychiatrists began taking the drug recreationally and sharing it with friends.
-Dr. Leary's experiments (see Timothy Leary below) spread LSD usage to a much wider segment of the general populace.
+Leary's experiments (see Timothy Leary below) spread LSD usage to a much wider segment of the general populace.

 Sandoz halted LSD production in August 1965 after growing governmental protests at its proliferation among the general populace.
 The National Institute of Mental Health in the United States distributed LSD on a limited basis for scientific research.
 Scientific study of LSD largely ceased by about 1980 as research funding declined, and governments became wary of permitting such research, fearing that the results of the research might encourage illicit LSD use.
 By the end of the 20th century, there were few authorized researchers left, and their efforts were mostly directed towards establishing approved protocols for further work with LSD in easing the suffering of the dying and with drug addicts and alcoholics.

 A 2014 study showed evidence that LSD can have therapeutic benefits in treating anxiety associated with life-threatening diseases.
 Rick Doblin, an American drug researcher, described the work as "a proof of concept" that he hoped would "break these substances out of the mold of the counterculture and bring them back to the lab as part of a psychedelic renaissance."